conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### SSL with Client Authentication (mTLS)

-With mutual TLS (mTLS) authentication, both Kafka clients and Gateway validate each other's identities using TLS certificates, ensuring secure and trusted bidirectional communication.
+With mutual TLS (mTLS) authentication, both Kafka clients and Gateway validate each other’s identities using TLS certificates, ensuring secure and trusted bidirectional communication.
 This means that both the client and Gateway authenticate one another through their respective certificates.

 As a result, Gateway extracts the user identity from the TLS certificate, which can be mapped to an external Service Account in Gateway.